Depilatory poisoningHair removal agents poisoning

 - Fluids through a vein (by IV)

 This can be a very serious poisoning.
-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well someone does depends on how much poison they swallowed and how quickly they receive treatment.
+The faster medical help is given, the better the chance for recovery.

 Extensive damage to the mouth, throat, and stomach is possible.
 How someone does depends on how much of this damage there is.
 This damage can continue to develop in the esophagus (food pipe) and stomach for several weeks after the product is swallowed.
 If a hole forms in these organs, severe bleeding and infection can occur.